Jaswant99/glTF/extensions/2.0/Khronos/KHR_lights_imageBased/README.md

 ### Validation and implementation notes

-- If `specularEnvironmentMap` is not a cube map with mip map, light is invalid.
+- If `specularEnvironmentMap` is not a cube map with mip map, the light is invalid.
-- The color is encoded in linear space.
+- The color is encoded in linear space for all image formats.
 - Formula in shader code:

 ```